Monday, September 28, 2015

 This leads into Part I OTMA: The Grand Duchesses 1911.
 In autumn of 1911, at their palace in Livadia, on the Black Sea Anastasia and her family spend their time hiking along mountain paths, playing tennis and touring in their papa's motorcars.
 In December they travel by train north to Alexander Palace in Tsarskoe Selo only a half hour away from St. Petersburg.
 There are always two trains, one a dummy train so that should a revolutionary or anarchist attempt to assassinate the tsar, they will not know which train to bomb.
 Anastasia discovers that her sister Olga is infatuated with Lieutenant Pavel Alexeyevich Voronov one of the officers assigned to the Tsar's yacht, the Standart.
 Besides noticing her sister's glances at Lieutenant Voronov she decides to read her sister's private diary.

 At Tsarskoe Selo the royal family follows its routine of rising early and having lessons with their tutors of whom there are many.
 For example, Charles Sydney Gibbes teaches them English, Monsieur Pierre Gilliard teaches French, Pyotr Vasilyevich Petrov teaches them geography.
 Also at the palace is the royal physician, Dr. Botkin and his children, Gleb and Tatiana.
 Anastasia's only brother, the heir to the throne, Alexei, is a hemophiliac, a condition inherited from his great-grandmother, Queen Victoria of England.
 This fact is a closely guarded secret.
 Alexei is watched by two sailors, Andrei Derevenko and Klementy Nagorny who try to prevent him from injuring himself and who often carry the young tsarevich around.
 Father Grigory Rasputin who dresses like a peasant and smells bad, frequently comes to see Alexei and he seems better after his visits.
-Father Grigory's seeming ability to heal Alexei has resulted in a close relationship with the family, especially the empress.
+Father Grigory's apparent ability to heal Alexei has resulted in a close relationship with the family, especially the empress.
 Anastasia's Aunt Olga Alexandrovna, Papa's youngest sister visits Tsarskoe Selo very Saturday during the winter, taking the girls skating and tobogganing.
 On Sundays they usually visit Anichkov Palace to have lunch with their grandmother, Dowager Empress Marie whom Anastasia and her sisters and brother called Grandmere Marie.
 They would sometimes go to Aunt Olga's palace on Sergievskaya Street which she shared with her husband Duke Peter (Petya) Alexandrovich of Oldenburg, meeting cousins and other relatives, to dance and play games.
 Their life is filled with routine and ease.

 Tsarevich Egg given by Tsar Nikolai to the Empress, 1912

 In the spring of 1912, the Romanov's return to Livadia where they are invited to parties on estates, go sailing and have picnics.
 After celebrating Easter at Livadia, Olga begins to develop a deeper attraction to Pavel Voronov.
 Count Smolsky tells Tsar Nikolai that unrest continues to develop across Russia, with workers walking off their jobs.
 Aunt Olga indicates that she has heard the peasants too are restless, but Anastasia's papa, brushes off their concerns, believes that everything will be fine.
 Later on during the summer they meet Kaiser Wilhelm of Germany, who is called Cousin Willy because he is a cousin to both Anastasia's mother and father.
 Anastasia and her sisters are not fond of him.
 During the spring, Alexei somehow injuries himself and begins bleeding.
-This episode is so serious that Dr. Botkin believes Alexei may die and convinces the tsar to inform the people that their beloved tsarevich is very ill.
+This episode is so serious that Dr. Botkin believes Alexei may die and convinces the tsar to inform the people that their beloved Tsarevich is very ill.
 Father Grigory telegrams the Empress to tell her that he will recover which he does.
 Olga celebrates her seventeenth birthday at the royal lodge in Spala in what was once part of Poland, with the help of many of the locals who come to dance and play music.
 From Olga's diary, Anastasia learns that their father asked Olga if she would consider marrying Dmitri Pavlovich.

 In the winter and spring of 1913, Russia prepares to celebrate the 300th anniversary of Romanov rule with church services, ceremonies, dinners and receptions.
 On the third night, Olga and Tatiana are invited to a grand ball held in honour of the Tsar and Empress.
 Disappointed she and Marie cannot attend, Anastasia waits to hear about it later from her sisters.
 Meanwhile Olga's relationship with Voronov continues into the summer when they have their first kiss.
 But by the winter of 1914, Voronov is engaged to be married to Olga Kleinmichel and Olga is devastated.
 The spring of 1914 Olga is asked by the tsar to consider marrying Prince Carol of Romania, something that does not appeal to her.
 Anastasia watches as Olga continues to struggle with the loss of Voronov.